mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 of VMs are being started in parallel.
 Each VM has multiple devices and each device is added in a separate transaction.
 These transactions remain open for multiple client-server round-trips, as each individual operation is sent to Xenstore as a separate RPC.
-To provide isolation, each Xenstore transaction is represented by an Irmin `View.t` which is persisted on disk as a git branch.
+To provide isolation, each Xenstore transaction is represented by an Irmin `VIEW.t` which is persisted on disk as a git branch.
 When starting lots of VMs in
 parallel, lots of branches are created and must be merged back together.
 If a branch cannot